russross/s3fslite/README.md

     "`root`" and if you allow others to access the bucket, others can erase files.
 There is, however, permissions support built in.

-*   Currently s3fs could hang the CPU if you have lots of time-outs.
-    This is *not* a fault of s3fs but rather `libcurl`.
-This happends when you try to copy thousands of files in 1 session, it doesn't happend when you upload hundreds of files or less.

 *   CentOS 4.x/RHEL 4.x users: if you use the kernel that shipped with your distribution and didn't upgrade to the latest kernel